sillelien/dkr/README.md

 #dkr

-A command to make life easier when using Docker on the CLI.
+A command to make life easier when using Docker on the CLI, it is designed as a development tool and therefore makes some assumptions about your development environment.

+Only tested on my Mac laptop so:

 Pull requests and Issues welcome!